firstbirdtech/emergence/docs/src/main/paradox/getting-started.md

 To install eMERGEnce as an executable you can use coursier's [install](https://get-coursier.io/docs/cli-install) command.
 The only thing you have to do is to run:

-`cs install --contrib firstbird-emergence`
+`cs install --contrib fgrutsch-emergence`

-To get a list of available options run: `firstbird-emergence --help` and you should get the following output:
+To get a list of available options run: `fgrutsch-emergence --help` and you should get the following output:

 @@@vars